suxgri/my-10-hours-snake-game/README.md

 -Added kyboard events functionality (snippet copied and pasted from https://kivy.org/doc/stable/api-kivy.core.window.html)

 -added a square representing the area where the snake is allowed to move

+-added fixed square representing the initial snake

+-added button to start the game